Image

 Mardi Gras: The Power Of The Mask

-A gallery devoted to masking illustrates how this phenomenon manifests itself in various cultural groups.
+This masking phenomenon manifests itself in various cultural groups.
 Although disguise was associated with Carnival early on, attempts to selectively restrict and discourage it lasted well into the twentieth century.
 Historical documents reveal officials believed political unrest and slave rebellion would result from the anonymity afforded by masking.
 And, despite the fact that costuming was an essential element of organized activities by the late 1900s, street masking was frowned upon for adults, especially women.
-In 1889, a tabloid charged "there was a degree of immodesty exhibited by nearly all the female masqueraders on the streets."
+In 1889, a tabloid charged that "there was a degree of immodesty exhibited by nearly all the female masqueraders on the streets."

 Courir du Mardi Gras

 Customs practiced in rural Louisiana, explored through artifacts, documentary film, and photographs, provide compelling evidence of Carnival's medieval roots.
-Figures such as the archetypal "straw man," costume elements like the capuchon, and ritualistic activities - clowning, begging, gender and role reversal, mock flagellation - resemble rites associated with village festivals of twelfth-century Europe.
+Figures such as the archetypal "straw man," costume elements like the capuchon, and ritualistic activities—clowning, begging, gender and role reversal, mock flagellation—resemble rites associated with village festivals of twelfth-century Europe.
 The courir (run), a seemingly chaotic quest to obtain ingredients for a communal gumbo, actually involves a complex system of rules.
 Characteristics of activities specific to individual rural communities can be linked to the French f´ête de la quémande, wherein disguised revelers visited countryside households, performing for offerings; other European-derived customs such as belsnickling and mumming; and certain Afro-Caribbean traditions.
 Because courirs historically have taken place in isolated areas where illiteracy was prevalent, the historical record is sketchy.
-The exhibition does, however, contain rare photographs and oral evidence of early twentieth-century activities.
-Encased in this gallery are two costumes, discovered in a house in New Roads, that date from around 1910.